-Living in a desert environment makes us all keenly aware of natural resources, and one of the great effects that’s having is that green remodeling is really catching on here in Peoria and the surrounding area.
+Living in a desert environment makes us all keenly aware of natural resources, and one of the great effects that’s having is that green remodeling is really catching on here in Phoenix and the surrounding area.
 Homeowners and remodeling contractors alike are becoming more aware, not only of what materials are being used and what the consequences are, but also of the alternatives that are available and the value of investing in materials that may cost more up front, but have a longer useful life.

 There are really two major aspects of home remodeling where your green concerns come into play.
 One is in the selection of materials.
 A good remodeling contractor will know what materials are hazardous, toxic, or otherwise dangerous.
 Likewise, they will also know which alternatives are the most sustainable.